CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 **Part 2.
 Installation of IntelliJ IDEA Ultimate**

-Establish your student credentials with JetBrains.
-[Download the free version of IntelliJ for educational use](https://www.jetbrains.com/student/).
+Establish your student credentials with JetBrains and [download the free version of IntelliJ for educational use](https://www.jetbrains.com/student/).

 The "Ultimate" edition is the one we will use.
 Download and install the latest IntelliJ IDEA Ultimate.